LyMarco/MusicKickstarter/iteration-02.plan.md

 Describe your Git / GitHub workflow.
 Essentially, we want to understand how your team members share a codebase and avoid conflicts.

- * Be concise, yet precise.
-For example, "we use pull-requests" is not a precise statement since it leaves too many open questions - Pull-requests from where to where?
-Who reviews the pull-requests?
-Who is responsible for merging them? etc.
- * If applicable, specify any naming conventions or standards you decide to adopt.
- * Don't forget to **explain why** you chose this workflow.

  * Each epic/main role of the project will have its own branch in the repository.
 Each member will work on the branch of their role and merge it using pull-requests with the master branch once a certain defined task or feature has been implemented fully.
 The pull-request will be handled by the person who developed the feature.
-If anything is broken as a result of a merge, it is the responsibility of them who made the merge to fix it.
+If anything is broken as a result of a merge, it is the responsibility of the person who made the merge to fix it.

+ * The person who made the pull request may additionally enlist the assistance of another group member to review the request and have them confirm the merge.
+Most commonly, we alert/update all other members of the pull-request prior to commiting it to master branch via Messenger for any members who wish to look the merge over and sign off on its viability.

  * This should keep the master branch always in a stable state and should keep it so that everything in the master branch works according to a certain set of features/tasks.
 Ideally the features of the master branch should coincide with the tasks in the 'done' section of the project board.
 Thus, the progress of the project is always well-defined.
 This also allows each member of the group to work in their own space without having to constantly deal with other members' bugs and it allows each member to know by looking at the master branch what he has to work with while developing his own features.